homebrewltd/awesome-local-ai/README.md

 * [LlamaChat](https://llamachat.app/) -LlamaChat allows you to chat with LLaMa, Alpaca and GPT4All models1 all running locally on your Mac.
 * [LLM as a Chatbot Service](https://github.com/deep-diver/LLM-As-Chatbot) -LLM as a Chatbot Service
 * [FuLLMetalAi](https://www.fullmetal.ai/) -Fullmetal.Ai is a distributed network of self-hosted Large Language Models (LLMs)
-* [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) -Stable Diffusion web UI.
+* [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) -Stable Diffusion web UI
+* [ComfyUI](https://github.com/comfyanonymous/ComfyUI) -A powerful and modular stable diffusion GUI with a graph/nodes interface.
 * [petals](https://github.com/bigscience-workshop/petals) -Run LLMs at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading